 Immigrant haven of Miami-Dade votes against sanctuary status

-There are 3 comments on the Stars and Stripes story from 10 hrs ago, titled Immigrant haven of Miami-Dade votes against sanctuary status.
-In it, Stars and Stripes reports that:
+There are 4 comments on the Yahoo! story from 11 hrs ago, titled Immigrant haven of Miami-Dade votes against sanctuary status.
+In it, Yahoo! reports that:

 County commissioners in immigrant-rich Miami-Dade voted Friday to uphold their Cuban-born mayor's order to cooperate with federal immigration officials, drawing shouts of "shame on you" from those hoping to make their community a sanctuary city.
 Though it's the only U.S. county where more than half the population is foreign-born, Miami-Dade has bucked a trend among some cities that have sought to defy federal immigration crackdowns out of sympathy with their large migrant populations.